dojo/docs/developer/design/loader.rst

 module identifier.
 In the browser, the address is a URL that can be used to inject a script element or execute an XHR transaction.
 In non-browser environments like Rhino or node.js, the address is a filename.
 In either case, I'll term the address (or fragment of the addess) a "path" in the descriptions that follow.
-From now on, I'll term the process of resolving a module identifier into a path as the "midToPath" process.
+From now on, I'll term the process of resolving a module identifier into a path as the "moduleIdToPath" process.

 Given the nature of module identifiers, the loader effectively maintains a hierarchical namespace.
 Naturally, this namespace tends to map onto a file system hierarchy that's tyically made available through an HTTP server.
 I say "tends"